 Around 7.1 million people in the UK now listen to podcasts each week.
 That’s one in eight people and is an increase of 24% over the past year – and more than double over the past five years.

 This trajectory is set to continue, as audiences become more and more engaged with their timely and topical content.
 If you have something relevant to say, build audio content into your marketing strategy and reap the rewards of this highly engaging platform.

 It’s good to talk – even if it is to a virtual person.
 Chatbots or online live chats are growing in popularity as audiences look for quick answers or fast navigation to more in-depth content.

 With the advent of social distancing, virtual chat has become a pivotal channel for marketing, as traditional means of communications have become more difficult to maintain.

 By engaging in conversation with your audience, you can learn more about their specific needs in real time.
 Conversational marketing tools minimise frustrating downtime or the need to fill out forms or being put on hold on a call.
 It is therefore vital that your chatbot tool is able to easily find this content on your site.

 4. Content tailored to voice search and smart devices

-It’s understood that 50% of all web searches will be conducted by voice by next year.
-Brands are now starting to optimise their content for voice search which will help smart devices answer queries more accurately.
-(Currently only around 60% of answers are correct).
+It’s understood that 50% of all web searches will be conducted by voice this year.
+Brands are now starting to optimise their content for voice search which will help smart devices answer queries more accurately (currently only around 60% of answers are correct).